Anu062004/Prediction-Market/README.md

-# FlashBet - Ultra-Fast Prediction Market dApp
+# FlashBet + Games/Wallet/AI Extension

 A full-stack prediction market built on Linera microchains with instant finality and AI-powered odds.